bandframework/bandframework/README.md

 ## License

-All code included in the BAND Framework is open source, with the particular form of license contained in the top-level subdirectories of [software/](/software/).
+All code included in the BAND Framework is open source, with the particular form of license contained in the top-level subdirectories of [software/](/software/), [examples/](/examples/), and [BANDsoftware_uses/](/BANDsoftware_uses/).
 If such a subdirectory does not contain a LICENSE file, then it is automatically licensed as described in the otherwise encompassing BAND Framework [LICENSE](/LICENSE).

 ## Citing the BAND Framework